 It has been a long wait, but Table Tennis Pro is well worth the wait.
 This is one extremely comprehensive and great-looking game that will make you stop hunting for a better one.

-Of course, fancy shots would be unnecessary if your opponents have an intelligence of a rock.
-Fortunately, the computer players in Table Tennis Pro range from very easy to beat to world-class players that are very difficult to beat.
-The game comes with 15 computer players (more are available in the deluxe version), each with different serving, playing styles, and difficulty levels.
-You can also change the overall difficulty level of the game to suit your skills.
+Of course, fancy shots would be unnecessary if your opponents had the intelligence of a rock.
+Fortunately, the computer players in Table Tennis Pro range from very easy to beat to world-class.
+The base game comes with fifteen computer players (more are available in the deluxe version), each with different serving and playing styles, and general difficulty.
+There's also a universal difficulty slider to suit your skills.
 If you want to challenge another human player, you can do it in a number of ways including split-screen hotseat or over the Internet.
 The official site maintains a list of players all over the world who are up for the challenge.
-As in most other great sport games, Table Tennis Pro comes complete with practice mode, league, and tournament modes.
+As with most other great sport games, Table Tennis Pro comes complete with practice, league, and tournament modes.
 You can also use the practice mode to practice different kinds of shots with a ball-lobbing machine.

-Table Tennis Pro would already be an excellent game had the list of features stopped at what I described above.
+Table Tennis Pro would already be an excellent game had the list of features stopped at what I've described above.
 But the designer Aidan McKenna adds many more options and bonuses that give even more bang for your buck.
 You can save entire games to replay them later, customize your bats by choosing the shape, color, and even add your own graphics.
-The game comes with 'Disks' and 'Blocks,' two very fun arcade games (played on the table tennis table, of course) to further test your shot positioning skills and reaction level.
+The game comes with 'Disks' and 'Blocks', two very fun arcade games (played on the table tennis table, of course) to further test your shot positioning skills and reaction speed.

-Although graphics is not the most important thing, it is more than adequately emphasized in this game.
-The game boasts a "true 3D environment," with 7 different playing rooms, multiple table surfaces, nets, stands, and balls.
+Although the graphics are not the most important thing, they are still given adequate emphasis.
+The game boasts a "true 3D environment", with seven different rooms, multiple table surfaces, nets, stands, and balls.
 The game supports most 3D cards, although anyone without a 3D card can still enjoy high-resolution 3D graphics that are animated very smoothly.

 Reviewed by: Underdogs